 As it gets closer to planting time, see here for dates in your area, you will want to begin hardening off your plants.
 That just means getting them acclimated to the weather.
 This is especially important if you live in a cooler climate as I do.

-Take your planters outside on a sunny and preferably windless day and let them soak up the rays of the sun.
+Take your planters outside on a sunny and preferably windless day and let them soak up the rays of the sunshine.
+Try to keep it short and sweet in the beginning.
+As the seedlings strengthen up you can increase the time longer and longer.

 If you don’t have a garden, don’t worry!
 You can grow all you need right on your front porch!